Updated June 2026

 Can I run on concrete every day?

-Yes, but rotate between two cushioned pairs and add strength training.
-Running daily in one pair compresses the foam faster.
-I rotate between my Glycerin 23 and Clifton 10 — each shoe gets 24-48 hours of foam recovery between runs.
+Yes.
+However, you should rotate between two cushioned pairs and add strength training.
+Running daily in one pair makes the same foam and the same tissues take the same load every day.
+I rotate between my Glycerin 23 and Clifton 10 so concrete weeks feel less repetitive.

 Are maximalist shoes better for concrete?

-Generally yes — higher stacks put more material between joints and pavement.
+Generally yes.
+Higher stacks put more material between joints and pavement.
 However, excessively tall stacks of 46mm or more can feel unstable on uneven slabs.
-I have found 35-43mm offers the best balance of protection and stability on concrete.
+I have found 35-43mm offers the best balance of protection and stability.

 Do I need stability shoes for concrete?

 Only if you overpronate.
 Flat sidewalks can expose pronation issues that varied terrain masks.
 If your ankles roll inward on flat pavement, consider a stability shoe.
-The Ghost Max 3 provides inherent stability through its wide platform without rigid medial posts.
+The Ghost Max 3 provides inherent stability through its wide platform.
+It does this without rigid medial posts.

 How often should I replace shoes if I run on concrete?

-Replace shoes every 300-450 miles on hard surfaces — that is 50-100 miles sooner than on softer surfaces.
+Replace shoes every 300-450 miles on hard surfaces.
+This is 50-100 miles sooner than on softer surfaces.
 I check my shoes at 300 miles with a thumb-press test.
 If the foam does not bounce back within 2 seconds, it is time to replace.

 Is it safe to run on concrete with flat feet?

-Yes, with cushioned trainers that have removable insoles for custom orthotics.
+Yes, you can run comfortably with cushioned trainers that have removable insoles for custom orthotics.
 The Nimbus 28 and 1080v15 work well for mild flat feet.
-See my flat feet shoe guide for specific picks.
+See my flat feet shoe guide for specific shoe picks.

 What is better for concrete: foam or gel cushioning?

 Modern nitrogen-infused foams outperform gel technology for most runners.
 They offer better energy return and lighter weight.
-Gel inserts like ASICS PureGEL work best as a supplement to primary foam cushioning, not as a standalone solution.
+Gel inserts like ASICS PureGEL work best as a supplement.
+They function as a secondary layer to primary foam cushioning, not as a standalone solution.

 Can trail shoes work on concrete?

 No. Trail shoes wear down quickly on pavement and lack appropriate cushioning for hard surfaces.
-I made this mistake early and burned through a pair in 150 miles.
+I made this mistake early.
+I burned through a pair in 150 miles.
 The lugs wore flat and the ride felt harsh.
 Always use road shoes on concrete.

 Should heavier runners choose different shoes for concrete?

 Yes.
 Runners over 180 lbs need 35mm+ stack and durable foam that resists compression.
-At 210 lbs, I generate much more ground reaction force than a 150 lb runner.
+At 210 lbs, I generate much more ground reaction force.
 The Glycerin 23 and Bondi 9 hold up best for heavier runners on concrete.

 Final Thoughts: Best Running Shoes for Concrete